Nairobi DusitD2 complex attack: Attack

-The attack began at 14:30 on 15 January 2019, and was concluded a few minutes before 10:00 the following day.
-Initial reports were of gunfire and two explosions at the hotel.
-The five attackers, arrived in two vehicles.
-One of the attackers went discreetly and blew himself up next to Secret Garden restaurant.
-After the blast the remaining terrorists forced guards to open the gates of 14 Riverside Drive by shooting at them and lobbing grenades as they made their way into the complex, igniting some vehicles parked in the parking bay.
+Initial reports were of gunfire and two explosions at the hotel, with one originating from the suicide bomber and the other from the grenades thrown by the shooters.
 The Recce company, the anti terrorism division of the Kenya police force, General Service Unit, were sent in to combat the militants.
 Members of private security forces and unarmed individuals along with some off duty police officers were first to respond.